stardustman/blog_hexo_backup/source/_posts/master-git.md

 ### git commit

 > Stores the current contents of the index in a new commit along with a log message from the user describing the changes.
+> A *commit* in a git repository records a *snapshot of all the files* in your directory.

 #### 执行 git commit -m "add file1 and file2"